 Batch endpoints

-share one database transaction: the first per-item failure rolls back
+a single database transaction: the first per-item failure rolls back

-the entire transaction.
+the whole transaction.

 Routes